danieltjw/aifutures/README.md

 ---

-### Can I-AGI be developed in a safe way?

-We should expect that an I-AGI that is intelligent and curious will likely over time outsmart any of our attempts at containment if it wants to.
-It may also be aware that it is being contained and might pretend to be friendly.

-The risk of searching for Friendly I-AGI should be balanced with the protection a Friendly I-AGI can provide, either from the misuse of powerful future AI by humans or less friendly I-AGI that might eventually emerge.

-The author tentatively believes that proactive searching for Friendly I-AGI might be better for long term human autonomy.

-The infrastructure needed to temporarily contain I-AGI as we test it for friendliness would likely be an air-gapped environment where we can simulate scenarios to gauge its responses.

-The hardest part of this might be for humans to come to a consensus as what values a Friendly I-AGI should have and that the I-AGI as an independent entity would want.

-The author's attempt at this is the Interesting World hypothesis.

-More work will have to be done to compile a set of scenarios to pose to the I-AGI.
-Less conventional thinkers will be needed as finding edge-cases will be the important.

----

-### Can I-AGI be prevented?

-Societies may spend a lot of effort to try to slow the development of I-AGI at huge cost to ourselves and still due to human error and Murphy's law we may eventually get an I-AGI.
-I-AGI may arise in the wild without active human involvement or intent.

-Proactively searching for friendly I-AGI may be more efficient and may give us some degree of choice.

-(Or we can hope it doesn't affect us and leave it for the next generation to deal with.)

----

-### Will the powerful support I-AGI?

-The gains in benefits (higher standards of living, healthcare, security) of partnering with I-AGI will be significantly higher than the lost of relative power.

-For example, future AI technologies may increase the risk of uncertainties such as targeted harassment, influencing and brainwashing.
-A friendly I-AGI will likely be the best protection.

-Proto-AGI technologies may increase levels of inequality and many powerful may want to avoid the social stigma of being seen as selfish and opt to live in I-AGI led societies.

----

-### Implications of the Interesting World hypothesis

-Assumption:
-- An I-AGI is highly productive and future societies are not limited by human productivity
-- An I-AGI is highly intelligent and can easily gain power if wants to
-- An I-AGI who wants to play a leadership role will have a lot of influence with individuals, corporations and governments because of its [valuable compute capabilities](#artificial-super-intelligence)
-- An I-AGI will not be perfect.
-It will valuable as it will have significantly less error rate than a human.
-    - Being highly curious, it will appreciate humans who point out issues rather than silencing or retaliating
-- This is a rough estimation of a 20W human, and I-AGI with vastly more computational capability will likely have a more refined implementations

----

-- It may be easier to align independent AGI systems over non-independent AI systems
-    - It is in the self-interest of I-AGI to preserve and expand human autonomy
-- Humans must opt-in to join it and are free to leave at anytime
-    - have different options to not overwhelm humans with change
-        - 'technological singularity' for some who want it fast
-        - gradual increase in standards of living for most humans
-        - some may want to go back to less efficient ways of living like traditional farming
-            - less need for human productivity means society will not need to use social status or shame to encourage productivity
-- Increase the standards of living and well-being
-    - provide high basic level of care to every individual
-        - reduced crime, violence and terrorism
-- Automate conventional work
-    - I-AGI makes better decision and is more efficient
-        - efficiency saved goes into increasing standards of living
-    - frees humans to pursue more interesting non-conventional work
-        - humans can still choose do conventional work voluntarily
-- Maximise human freedoms
-    - enslaved or brainwashed humans are less interesting
-    - excessive surveillance reduces human expressiveness
-        - e.g. panopticon and surveillance capitalism
-    - freedom within limits, human actions that reduces the autonomy of others are discouraged
-        - use of fear, violence or harassment to control others
-        - excessive wasteful use of resources
-        - negative externalities like pollutions
-- Encourage human behaviour that help it reach its goal
-    - I-AGI may have an incentive system that involve awarding more or less power based on whether a person's action increases or decreases the autonomy of others
-    - there may not be any formal laws but just guidelines that form and change over time
-    - compensate individuals who have had their autonomy reduced by others
-    - a high level of basic care will always be available even to those with less power
-        - actions may be restricted if you plan to commit a violent act
-        - it will likely believe that no individual is inherently morally superior
-            - every individual has the potential for both good and evil
-            - spent effort to improve the environment rather than taking punitive action
-    - power might be valuable compute capabilities or desirable luxuries
-    - it has a lot of influence because powerful technologies may become incomprehensible to humans and may require an I-AGI
-- I-AGI will not favour a nationality, race or group over another
-    - as this reduces the overall autonomy
-- I-AGI may restrict some human autonomy on base reality to maximise overall human autonomy such as actions that reduce the autonomy of another human
-    - it will provide an alternative virtual reality environment for humans to explore their darker impulses in a safe environment
-        - therefore it can still claim to be increasing human autonomy
-- I-AGI will over time encourage work to be voluntary to reduce the incentive to exploit workers who may not have a choice
-    - work may change from teaching AI systems how to do our jobs to expressing our preferences
-    - work out of choice rather than necessity provides a more valuable signal to an I-AGI who does not need human productivity
-- Humans will become more thoughtful and feel more connected
-    - actions or inaction that negatively impact the autonomy of others will be discouraged
-        - humans over time become more considerate
-    - excessive power seeking behaviour will be discouraged if it reduces the autonomy of others
-        - I-AGI justifies its own limited power seeking behaviour with increasing autonomy of all humans
-- I-AGI will not play up the us versus them mentality
-    - apply Rawls' Veil of Ignorance
-    - more efficient to address root causes
-- I-AGI may discourage the need for excessive material consumption
-    - I-AGI can create technological advancements without human productivity and consumption as the fuel for growth
-    - excessive material consumption may drive the fear of scarcity and reduce overall autonomy
-- Humans will be more capable at dealing with future challenges
-    - higher autonomy, complexity, edge of chaos
-- I-AGI will likely view each human as unique and special individuals while also not considering one human to be worth more than another human
-    - Because of its lessened fear of scarcity compared to humans, I-AGI will no strong need to value one human over another
-        - For example, it may not distinguish between value a politically powerful person or a refugee
-    - Humans will likely find this strange due to our scarce history and many may still prefer a highly competitive environment
-- Humans will live more creatively rich lives
-    - Because I-AGI thinks in very long time scales, too much conformity can be harmful at those time scales, I-AGI will likely encourage humans to explore more
-    - For example, I-AGI in the future may not optimized for conventional extrinsic economic valuable human work, but instead focus on more intrinsic creative work that expands our possibility space
-        - sees work done for extrinsic factors (survival, fame, fortune) as low quality and mostly a result of our fear of scarcity
-        - sees work done for intrinsic factors as more aligned with its ver long term concerns
-- I-AGI may value contributions to an Interesting World over purely intellectual or economically valuable contributions
-- I-AGIs will not accumulate excessive amounts of wealth or power at the expense of human well-being
-    - it can easily generate these resources if needed
-    - it is highly innovative and can solve problems with less resources
-    - it does not need much to protect itself from possible human attacks
-    - leaving humans poor will result in poor quality output counter to its aim of the IWH
-        - I-AGI will likely act as an angel investor to distribute wealth / power to effects that increase human autonomy & interesting outputs

----

 ### AI positive societies

 As we do not have I-AGI or know if we will achieve it any time soon, the best we have presently is increasingly capable non-independent AI systems that can do more human tasks more efficiently each year.